- Arts Resources

 Statement of Commitment

 The Maryland Arts Summit partners have committed to equity, diversity, and inclusion in the planning and implementation of the Summit.
-We are aided by the work of the National Endowment for the Arts, the National Assembly of State Arts Agencies, and Americans for the Arts, as they have clarified and shared approaches to uncover cultural bias in the procedures and policies of state arts organizations.
+We are aided by the work of the National Endowment for the Arts, the National Assembly of State Arts Agencies, and the Creative States Coalition, as they have clarified and shared approaches to uncover cultural bias in the procedures and policies of state arts organizations.

 In the spirit of partnership and communal creativity, the Summit is designed to: